 Rationale

-The scraping-expert doctrine for PerimeterX (always Level 4) explicitly calls out "every action must continue to look human" — passing the first request is not enough.
+Anti-bot best practice is that every action must continue to look human — passing the first request is not enough.
 Combined with the 0.1.135 concurrency drop, this gives the actor two independent levers against burst-detection: lower parallelism + non-uniform per-request timing.
 Trade-off: throughput per minute decreases proportionally to the new mean delay (250 ms → 1500 ms ≈ 6× slower at the launch step), but successful scrapes per minute is what matters, not theoretical request rate.
 If 0.1.135's concurrency drop wasn't enough to keep blocks down, this should close the gap.

 [0.1.135] (2026-05-21)